bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

     HEAD is now at 6415740... commit message

-## About detached HEAD

-In the case of the `detached HEAD` state, you can't commit and push directly without checking out a branch first.
-As the above log message describes, you can create commits, but if you’re not on a branch (`detached HEAD` is not a branch) you won’t be able to push the commits.
+As you can see from the error message, now you are in a detached Head state which means the Head is not pointing to the tip of the current branch but to your commit object.
+This means you are not on any branch so you can't push the commits to any branch at this stage.
+What you can do in a detached Head state is:

+* creating commits
+* checking if tests have successfully run in this code version

+So to be able to commit and push directly to a branch, you'll have to check out a branch first.

-### Solution
+## Solution

-The git log actually includes the solution for the issue too.
+The above error message suggests a solution for getting back to a branch from the detached Head state.
 You can get back to a branch by `git checkout -b BRANCH`.
 You could also `git checkout BRANCH` before committing and pushing changes.
 Please bear in mind that if you chose this option, you might commit on a different state of the code than what was built/tested during the build.

 {% include message_box.html type="example" title="Example" content="Imagine the following use case: you push code to `feature/a`, which starts a build on [bitrise.io](https://www.bitrise.io/) with that specific commit.
 Then you quickly push another commit to `feature/a` which starts another build.
 If the second commit lands before the first build would get to do a `git checkout BRANCH`, then `git checkout feature/a` might point to the second commit instead of the first one, as `feature/a` now has a new commit.
 You can fix this by doing `git checkout -b my_temp_bump_branch` and then `git merge` the `my_temp_bump_branch` into the source branch (which was `feature/a` in this example).